StartBootstrap/startbootstrap-sb-admin-2/bower_components/datatables/Readme.md

 ## Documentation

-Full documentation of the DataTables options, API and pug-in interface are available on the [DataTables web-site](//datatables.net).
+Full documentation of the DataTables options, API and plug-in interface are available on the [DataTables web-site](//datatables.net).
 The site also contains information on the wide variety of plug-ins that are available for DataTables, which can be used to enhance and customise your table even further.

 ## Support